 Are You Just Making Empty Threats?

-When searching for a solution to better or complete your marriage, couple’s treatment would be an excellent place to begin.
+When searching for a solution to better or complete your marriage, a couple’s treatment would be an excellent place to begin.
 If no compromise can be made or if the distinctions between the two of you exceed your commonalities, a legal split might be required.
 But, remember that a divorce should be your last resort to ending your relationship with one another.

 What Is Your Real Inspiration to Divorce?